 I bring up race because the Times framed their article in terms of black and white, making a point to list the race of every person quoted in the story.
 I personally identify as bi-racial—specifically, half Filipino and half Dutch.
 My mom is an immigrant from the Philippines and my dad was a first generation Dutch-American and L.A. native who lived in the Philippines for over 12 years.
 I was raised in the San Gabriel Valley surrounded by my large, extended Filipino family and steeped in the Filipino-American cultural experience.
 So you can imagine my surprise when the article described me as “a white artist of Filipino heritage.”

 Many people who read the article wondered what that description even meant.
 One person jokingly asked in a comment on the L.A.
 Times’ Instagram page, “Is he a Filipino who paints white people?”
 Others online simply read the word “white” and left it at that.
 Similarly, my partner, who was raised in Hawaii by her native Micronesian mother and first-generation Portuguese father was described as only being of Portuguese descent.
-These misleading descriptions helped the Times create their false narrative of white gentrifiers acting in opposition to the local African American community.
+These misleading descriptions helped the Times create their false narrative of white gentrifiers acting in opposition to the local, predominantly African American community.